Northern Foods: 20th century

-In 1987, the company built the most advanced food factory in Europe, the Fenlands Food Factory in Grantham, and dedicated it entirely to Marks & Spencer.

 Nicholas Horsley took early retirement due to a rare genetic wasting disease, and by 1986, Haskins had become chairman of Northern Foods.
+In November 1991, the company acquired Express Dairies from Grand Metropolitan.

 In 1994, the Milk Marketing Board was abolished and milk prices in supermarkets fell.
 The loss of the high return on milk made a measurable impact on all dairy companies including Northern Foods.
 Northern Foods demerged Express Dairies in 1998 as the depressed margins were dragging the share price down of the overall group.
 Both businesses were listed to the FTSE 250.
 Express Dairies was later bought by in a staged acquisition, finalised in 2003, by Arla Amba a Danish and Swedish co-operative.

 21st century

 Christopher Haskins stepped down as CEO in 2002 with Jo Stewart succeeding him.
 In March 2004, Patricia O'Driscol, who had previously worked for Tesco’s chilled business and Shell, was hired to replace Stewart.

 In July 2004, M&S was subject to a takeover bid from Philip Green.
 This was rejected by M&S which, partly as a result of shareholder pressure, decided to be more transactional in its supplier relationships and started to take volume out of the Northern Foods factories to diversify its supply base.
 Four profit warnings followed.

 In 2005, O'Driscoll embarked on a radical restructuring programme.
 In February 2006, she hired Stefan Barden, formerly CEO of Heinz UK&I, to support the restructuring as CEO designate.
 They completed the restructuring that year selling the dedicated chilled distribution (NFT), flour milling (Smiths), cakes (Park Cakes), speciality bread (Fletchers) and chilled pastry businesses (Pork Farms Bowyers) were also sold to a private equity group, Vision Capital.
 Lastly, the Green Isle Boyle site and its Trafford Park Bakery were also closed with production either consolidated into other factories within its footprint or moved to other manufacturers such as Ginsters.
 The restructuring complete, O’Driscoll stepped down and Barden took over as CEO in 2007.
 The next 16 quarters saw sales growth and margin expansion during a period of continued supply over capacity, volatile commodity prices and significant customer pricing pressure.

 Whereas trading was now performing well, a major issue for Northern Foods’ had become its large pension scheme, which since the 2008 financial crisis, had moved from being in surplus to having a sizeable £150m deficit.
 A merger of equals with Greencore was proposed to help address this, but the pension fund preferred the protections given in an alternative offer by 2 Sisters PLC; which successfully consummated the acquisition in May 2011.

 On 13 May 2011, the company was delisted from the London Stock Exchange.
 The Northern Foods factories continue to trade with the UK major supermarkets from within the 2 Sisters group.

 On 11 September 2020, Northern Foods sold the Fox's Biscuits brand to Ferrero SpA, an Italian multinational specialized in the production of chocolate and snacks.